top of page

 • Attention to task

-• cognitive sequencing
+• Cgnitive sequencing

-• Sensory regulation.
+• Sensory regulation and engagement.

 Neuro